jctanner/odh-linter/RULE_CONTRIBUTION.md

 - Correlate comments with actual code changes
 - Identify recurring feedback themes
 - Track which reviewers catch which issues
+- Analyze debates and disagreements (where rules are born!)

 ---